arrowtype/shantell-sans-specimen/src/lib/ProcessArticle.md

 ![alt_text](images/image6.png "image_tooltip")

-_Caption: Some of the languages supported by Shantell Sans _
+_Single-story a and g._

-_Alt text: All human beings are born free and equal in dignity and rights in different languages on 14 lines _
+<h4>5.
+Do something new</h4>

-### 3. Explore new territory
+To do something new, the font should have not only a good range of weights.
+This wide stylistic range should be available in a variable font to also offer more creative utility to designers & developers willing to explore a little more in the capabilities of modern typography.

-To offer flexibility, the font should have a good range of weights and be a variable font.
-I brought the spontaneous and vibrant quality of Shantell’s work into some experimental variable axes.
-For detailed typography for densely-packed information, such as on a business card, the typeface had to also include OpenType features like tabular vs proportional figures, fractions, and localized forms.
+To take the creative possibilities even further, I wanted to see how I might bring in some of the free, organic spirit of Shantell’s work into some experimental axes within such a variable font.